joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 {%
   include image
   name="google_view.jpg"
-  caption="The view from Google's San Francisco office where I did most of my
+  caption="The view from Google's San Francisco office and a lovely place to
-    writing."
+    write."
 %}

 ## Application and interview